zqhuang/DroPS/README.md

 # DroPS
 Deriving r from Power Spectra (DroPS) of CMB

-key dependence:
+please install all dependences: healpy astropy pymaster pysm3 camb matplotlib numpy ast emcee (this is actually not used by default)

-pymaster
+To simulate sky maps, you need to

-pysm3
+1. hack pysm3 by replacing path_to_pysm3/models/cmb.py (where pyth_to_pysm3 is the local path where pysm3 is installed) with cmb.py in this repository.

-camb
+2. generate a TOD filtering model by running

-To simulate sky maps, you need to hack pysm3 by replacing path_to_pysm3/models/cmb.py (where pyth_to_pysm3 is the local path where pysm3 is installed) with cmb.py in this repository.
+python mock_filtering.py

 Example of simulating CMB-S4 sky maps: